Ermine516/Schematic-Unification/README.md

 		X[5] =?= X[3]
 		Z[3] =?= Z[5]

-These are the the problems which are subsumptively equivalent.
-Below are all the bindings which did not end up in a subproblem:
+These are the the problems which are equivalent.
+Below are all the bindings which did not end up in a subproblem (irrelevant bindings):

 	Computed Bindings for subproblem 0: